Online Maximum Independent Set of Hyperrectangles: Unit Hypercubes

 Differentiating the denominator, we have $2^d + 1 - 2^{d+1} p$, which has a zero at $p = \frac{2^d + 1}{2^{d+1}}$, giving us a ratio of $\frac{4^{d+1}}{(2^d + 1)^2}$.
 Thus, the competitive ratio is at least $\frac{4^{d+1}}{(2^d + 1)^2}$ for $n = 2^d + 1$ and $p = \frac{2^d + 1}{2^{d+1}}$.
 This ratio is approximately 4 for large $d$.

 The same competitive ratios from Table~\ref{tab:upper_bounds} apply here as well.
 Again, for $d=1$ they are only upper bounds.
-In addition, for $n=6$, we have found an explicit arrangement (see Appendix~\ref{sec:additional_figs}), so we can state an optimal $p$ and competitive ratio (see Table~\ref{tab:upper_bound_n6}).
+In addition, for $n=6$, we have found an explicit arrangement (see Appendix~\ref{sec:additional_arrs}), so for $d \geq 2$, we can state an approximately optimal value of $p$ and competitive ratio of $0.50$ and $3.200000$, respectively.
 For $n=7$, we do not have an explicit arrangement, so the value from the non-dominated case remains just an upper bound.

 For general $n>6$ and $d \geq 2$, the adversary's strategy must be at least as good as using the optimal strategy for $n=6$ for each set of 6 hypercubes and then using the optimal strategy for $n \bmod 6$ for the remaining hypercubes.
 If we fix $p=0.5$, we have an asymptotic lower bound of 3.2 for the competitive ratio.